 Attendance is required.
+See Categories of Assessment above.

 Email Policy

 Per the Undergraduate Catalog, you are required to activate and maintain the email account created for you by West Chester University.
 I will not use any other email account to communicate with you.
 I do not have internet access from home.
 I do not forward my email to my phone.
 This means that a day or two might pass before I respond to any messages that you send to me.
 Plan ahead.